 - Drink in moderation

-After all, broken bones in later life—especially broken hips—can lead to loss of mobility, early admission to a nursing home, or even early death.
+No matter your age when you start, caring for your bones is always a good choice.
+After all, broken bones in later life can lead to loss of mobility, early admission to a nursing home or even early death.
 And none of us wants that.

 See which screenings are recommended for men throughout their lives.